Prepare Your Home: Top Plumbing Tips for Extreme Weather

 Managing Your Home’s Temperature

 Keeping your home at a consistent, moderate temperature can significantly protect your plumbing.
 During extreme cold, avoid turning the thermostat too low, even if you’re away from home.
-This helps to keep the indoor temperature above the freezing point, preventing your pipes from freezing.
+This helps to keep the indoor temperature above the freezing point, preventing your pipes from freezing or bursting and needing instant repair.
 For enhanced protection, consider using a smart thermostat that can adjust temperatures automatically based on weather conditions and your schedule.

 Professional Plumbing Inspections